luyadev/luya/docs/guide/ngrest-plugin-select.md

 }
 ```

-You can define more options for the select model like where statements and which fields should be displayed take a look at class api {{luya\admin\ngrest\plugins\SelectModel}} for more informations.
+You can define more options for the select model like `where statements and which fields should be displayed take a look at class api {{luya\admin\ngrest\plugins\SelectModel}} for more information.

-In order to generate a custom labelField you can also pass a closure function:
+In order to generate a custom label field you can also pass a closure function:

 ```php
 'labelField' => function($model) {